scot00671234/lejeboligdevv20/replit.md

     * Created complete production build system bypassing Vite timeout issues
     * Verified all build artifacts generated correctly with proper HTML references
     * Platform ready for deployment to lejebolignu.dk with correct domain configuration
+- July 4, 2025.
+Updated branding and domain configuration for lejeboligfind.dk:
+    * Changed brand name from "Lejebolig Nu" to "Lejebolig Find" across all UI components
+    * Updated domain references from lejebolignu.dk to lejeboligfind.dk
+    * Modified all navbar components to display new brand name
+    * Updated HTML meta tags, Open Graph, and Twitter Card metadata
+    * Changed footer copyright and branding references
+    * Updated CORS configuration for new domain in both development and production servers
+    * Rebuilt production assets with new branding: 575KB JS, 2.7KB CSS
+    * Platform fully rebranded and ready for deployment to lejeboligfind.dk

 ## User Preferences